 - Hand sanitizer will be available at the start/finish/aid station area

-- Please use hand sanitizer as soon as you arrive, after you use the restroom, and after you finish the race
+- Please use hand washing stations or hand sanitizer as soon as you arrive, after you use the restroom, and after you finish the race

-- Travel and stay with family or those in your social distancing circle
+- Travel and stay with family or those in your running circle

 - Are dogs welcome?
 Yes, on a leash!
 Dogs must like people and other dogs.
 If dogs are running on course, they must be kept on leash due to park rules.
 There is also a dog park nearby.

 - Can I set up a tent to nap in if I am running the 24 or 32 hour race?
 No shelters of any kind are permitted due to park rules.
-However, you are welcome to nap in your cars at any point in time.
+However, you are welcome to nap in your cars or near the shelter at any point in time.

 - Are there refunds?
 Yes: